 This medication is an antibiotic, prescribed for certain types of bacterial infections.
 It fights bacteria in the body.
-When it is not to be taken (Contraindications): Hypersensitivity.

 Adults: Usual daily dose is 1 to 2 gm.

 For mild to moderate infections: 500 mg two times per day.